wackyengineering/smoke-detector/README.md

 # Smoked Detector Project
-This repository contains the Ardunio code and wiring schematic for our smoke detector project.
+This repository contains the Ardunio code, 3D models, and wiring schematic for our smoke detector project.

 **YouTube:** Text